Tearsheet

 AI Analysis | Feedback

-Charles Wagner joined Vertex Pharmaceuticals in 2019 as Executive Vice President and Chief Financial Officer, and in 2025, he assumed the additional role of Chief Operating Officer.
-He brings nearly two decades of experience in CFO roles for both public and private companies.
-Before joining Vertex, Mr. Wagner served as CFO and Executive Vice President, Finance at Ortho Clinical Diagnostics, a company that was part of the Carlyle Group's portfolio, indicating experience with a private equity-backed firm.
-His previous CFO positions also include roles at publicly traded companies such as Bruker Corporation, Progress Software Corporation, and Millipore Corporation.
+Mr. Wagner joined Vertex Pharmaceuticals in 2019 as Executive Vice President and Chief Financial Officer (CFO), and in 2025, he assumed the role of Chief Operating & Financial Officer.
+He brings nearly two decades of experience as a CFO in both public and private companies.
+Prior to Vertex, he served as Executive Vice President, Finance and CFO at Ortho Clinical Diagnostics, which was a Carlyle Group portfolio company.
+His previous CFO roles also include publicly traded Bruker Corporation, Progress Software Corporation, and Millipore Corporation.
+Mr. Wagner also served as an advisor at Bain & Company and Coopers & Lybrand.
+He holds a B.S. in accounting from Boston College and an M.B.A. from Harvard Business School.

 AI Analysis | Feedback

-The key risks to Vertex Pharmaceuticals (VRTX) primarily revolve around its heavy reliance on its cystic fibrosis (CF) franchise, the challenges associated with intellectual property protection and increasing competition, and regulatory and pricing pressures within the pharmaceutical industry.
+The key risks to Vertex Pharmaceuticals (VRTX) primarily revolve around its significant reliance on its cystic fibrosis (CF) franchise, the challenges in diversifying its product portfolio, and external pressures related to drug pricing and regulation.

 AI Analysis | Feedback